MSingerLab/COMETSC/docs/source/index.rst

 Official documentation for COMET.

-Check out the paper on the BioArxiv_!
+Check out the paper on `Molecular Systems Biology`_!

 Start with :doc:`Quickstart<quickstart>`, or jump right into the :doc:`User Manual<manual>`.